 1. Research Penn Student Agencies

 It is essential that you read our website and know what we do, what our businesses are, and our history.
-We will be asking questions about both PSA as an organization and the business you intend to join.
-PSA strives to provide the real experience to students and like any job interview you attend post – graduation; industry and company knowledge will be heavily rewarded.
+We will ask questions about both PSA as an organization and the business you intend to join.
+PSA strives to provide the actual experience to students and like any job interview you attend post – graduation; industry and company knowledge will be heavily rewarded.

 Our interviews are business casual, but we welcome candidates to dress in whatever way communicates their professionalism and personality.
 It’s not always what you say, but how you present yourself that makes a lasting impression.
-PSA seeks to employ students who are eager to learn and are capable of representing the organization and the University of Pennsylvania well!
+PSA seeks to employ students who are eager to learn and can represent the organization and the University of Pennsylvania well!

 3. Bring Yourself and your Personality

 Confidence and preparation are vital to a successful interview.
-For many students this is their first job interview and that can be intimidating.
+For many students, this is their first job interview and that can be intimidating.
 Stay engaged in the conversation and everything will be fine.
-You don’t want to appear too nervous, but at the same time, don’t be too relaxed.
-PSA is made up of students from all undergraduate schools, ethnicities, sexualities, and interests.
+You don’t want to appear too nervous, but, don’t be too relaxed.
+PSA comprises students from all undergraduate schools, ethnicities, sexualities, and interests.
 We are NOT looking for “a type”.
-We have found that anyone who demostrates ambition and dedication can grow within our community and thrive while at PSA and beyond.
+We have found that anyone who demonstrates ambition and dedication can grow within our community and thrive while at PSA and beyond.

 4. Ask your interviewer(s) Questions!

 The interviews are conducted by one or more Directors in the agency’s leadership team.
 They love when interviewees ask questions, it shows they’re interested and have done their homework.
 Before the interview, make sure you’ve prepared questions that you have or that we may not have addressed.
 We hope that this is also an opportunity for interviewees to learn more about us!